bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ### Step 3: Try the Register and the Login Functionality

-Click the [Signup](http://localhost:7248/account/register) link and try to Register a new user.
+Click the [Sign up](http://localhost:7248/account/register) link and try to Register a new user.

 #### PROBLEM 13: An unhandled error has occurred.
 Reload